SebastianJ/harmony-react/docs/README.md

 }
 ```

-### useWeb3React
+### useHarmonyReact
-If you're using Hooks (😇), useWeb3React will be your best friend.
+If you're using Hooks (😇), useHarmonyReact will be your best friend.
 Call it from within any function component to access context variables, just like that.
 It accepts an optional `key` argument, if you're using [multiple roots](#createweb3reactroot).

 #### Arguments
 ```typescript